stephlj/slopey/README.md

 ## Running Steph’s Matlab code

+Make a copy of the sample global [params.yml](https://github.com/stephlj/slopey/blob/master/data/params.yml) file, edit the parameters as needed for your data, and save in the same directory as the .mat files to be analyzed (called `<datadir>` below).

-To use the information in the goodtraces.txt parameters file from pyhsmm (see [Traces](https://github.com/stephlj/Traces)), first run
+Each .mat file can also be analyzed with its own parameters, if a .yml with the same filename but with extension `.params.yml` instead of `.mat` is present.
+To use the information in the goodtraces.txt parameters file from pyhsmm (see [Traces](https://github.com/stephlj/Traces)) to automatically generate trace-specific parameters, first run

 ```matlab
 ConvertGoodTracesToYAML(<datadir>)
 ```

-Ensure that datadir has a global params.yml file.

 Because Steph does have a crazy directory structure with spaces, you will need to run the build command as above.
 If you try to run slopey either through the Terminal or by running RunSlopeyAnalysis in Matlab, and get: